LightBlueHue/go-booking-api/README.md

 A high-productivity web framework for the [Go language](http://www.golang.org/).

-### Create new app:
-revel new -a go-booking-api -r
+## Run this command before debugging:

+        revel run

+    Wait until the following is displayed: Revel engine is listening on.. localhost Press ctrl+C, then click Debug Revel in the debug pane

 ### Start the web server:

         revel run go-booking-api

 ### Go to http://localhost:9000/ and you'll see:

-    "It works"
+    "GO-booking-API is uP!"

 ## Code Layout